AntonioNoack/RemsTsunamis/Report.md

 For this, add a "Manual Procedural Mesh" to your entity, and link (via drag & drop) it to the property "Bathymetry Mesh" of your "Fluid Sim" component.

+## Video Renderer

+Additionally to the engine extension, and the performance tester, the object *VideoRenderer* contains an application that can render a simulation into a video using the internal video editor project.
+The video studio project itself uses FFMPEG.
+FFMPEG needs to be installed manually on Linux.
+It can be downloaded for Windows by the *me.anno.installer.Installer* object within Rem's Engine.

+The visualization style for the *VideoRenderer* currently cannot be changed, but customizing it would be relatively easy: modify the shader on the top of the file.

+The setup can be customized using the same YAML settings as for the performance measurements.

 ## Setups

 Just like C++, I implemented multiple setup types for the simulations.
+All setup types allow reflective boundary conditions by increasing the bathymetry at the borders.

 ### Dam Break Setups

-Dambreak setups of different kinds are joined in the classes LinearDiscontinuity and CircularDiscontinuity.
+Dam break setups of different kinds are joined in the classes *LinearDiscontinuity* and *CircularDiscontinuity*.
 In the C++ side, I added a rectangle, which can have different height, to test the capabilities of the solver.
 In this extension, this extra rectangle hasn't been implemented.